 With poverty being the leading cause of food insecurity in the U.S., and 15% of L.A.
-County residents living below the federal poverty line, food insecurity overwhelmingly impacts low-income, unemployed and underemployed people.13 During the COVID-19 pandemic, Los Angeles County residents had unprecedented job loss, with the unemployment rate increasing to 19.4% in June 2020, compared to 14.9% in California.^{14,15} Job loss was a major factor for the increase in the rate of food insecurity and had a significant impact in families' abilities to afford healthy food.
+County residents living below the federal poverty line, food insecurity overwhelmingly impacts low-income, unemployed and underemployed people.
+During the COVID-19 pandemic, Los Angeles County residents had unprecedented job loss, with the unemployment rate increasing to 19.4% in June 2020, compared to 14.9% in California.
+Job loss was a major factor for the increase in the rate of food insecurity and had a significant impact in families' abilities to afford healthy food.

-not experience food insecurity during this time (food secure).

-Food Secure (n=764) Food Insecure (n=307)

-Male 52% 43%

-Female 48% 57%s

-18-40 years old 37% 59%

-41-64 years old 41% 35%

-65+ years old 23% 7%

-Hispanic/Latinx 39% 55%

-White 35% 20%

-Black/African American 8% 10%

-Aslan 17%a 13%

-All Other Races 2% 4%

-Living in Poverty (<100% FPL) 14% 39%

-Low-Income (<300% FPL) 46% 82%

-Employed 52% 36%

-Unemployed 14% 31%

-Children in Household 34% 50%

-Single Parent Household 12% 36%
+Figure 1.
+Profile of L.A.
+County population with food insecurity during COVID-19 Characteristics of adults who experienced food insecurity from April to July 2020, compared to people who did not experience food insecurity during this time (food secure).
+Food Secure (n=764) Food Insecure (n=307) Male 52% 48% Female 57% 18-40 years old 37% 41-64 years old 7% Hispanic/Latinx 39% White Black/African American 8% Aslan 17% 13% 2% 4% All Other Races 14% Living in Poverty (<100% FPL) Low-Income (<300% FPL) Employed Single Parent Household 12% 6% 12% Had Covid-19